vengi-voxel/vengi/docs/Configuration.md

 ## General

-To get a rough usage overview, you can start an application with `--help`.
+To get a rough usage overview, you can start any application with `--help`.
 It will print out the commands and configuration variables with a description and hints how to modify/use them.

 ## Video settings